Wators/Sarah-Plugin-itunes/itunes/README.md

 ## Description

 Laucher controls for iTunes.
-Plugin based on the plugin Sudo kent
+Plugin based on the plugin Sudo Ted Kent

 ## Quick Start